fubar2/toolfactory/README.md

 run scripts in R, python, sh and perl.
 For this reason, a Docker container is available to help manage the associated risks.

-*Scripting uses*
+## Scripting uses

 To use a scripting language to create a new tool, you must first prepared and properly test a script.
 Use small sample data sets for testing.
 When the script is working correctly, upload the small sample datasets into a new history, start configuring a new ToolFactory tool, and paste the script into the script text box on the TF form.

-*Outputs*

-Once the script runs sucessfully, a new Galaxy tool that runs your script can be generated.
-Select the "generate" option and supply some help text and names.
-The new tool will be generated in the form of a new Galaxy datatype *tgz* - as the name suggests, it's an archive ready to upload to a Galaxy ToolShed as a new tool repository.
+### Outputs

+The TF will generate the new tool described on the TF form, and test it using planemo.
+Optionally if a local toolshed is running, it can be used to install the new tool back into the generating Galaxy.

-It is also possible to run a tool to generate test outputs, then test it using planemo.
-A toolshed is built in to the Docker container and configured so a tool can be tested, sent to that toolshed, then installed in the Galaxy where the TF is running.
+A toolshed is built in to the Docker container and configured so a tool can be tested, sent to that toolshed, then installed in the Galaxy where the TF is running using the default toolshed and Galaxy URL and API keys.

-If the tool requires a command or test XML override, then planemo is needed to generate test outputs to make a complete tool, rerun to test and if required upload to the local toolshed and install in the Galaxy where the TF is running.

 Once it's in a ToolShed, it can be installed into any local Galaxy server from the server administrative interface.